Introduction

 Time Complexity: O(n), where n is the total number of nodes in the Doubly Linked List.

-So, in this blog, we have tried to explain how you can search a value in a doubly linked list.
+So, We did an understandable approach on how searching in doubly linked list works.
+We have tried to cover all the aspects of the approach.
 If you want to solve more questions on Linked List, which are curated by our expert mentors at PrepBytes, you can follow this link Linked List.